JeanMILPIED/the-engineering-manager-stack/README.md

 ### B- Execution
 #### Build an Execution Plan
 - use Github Issues and Roadmap ✅
+- build a 3 months Execution Plan in JIRA (see roadmap existing)

 #### Build Features Documentation and User story
 - use chatGPT Templates in Markdown: for Generic, FrontEnd, BackEnd, bug ✅
 - make training on JIRA to proper use the tool

 #### Follow Scrum and Sprints and Workload
 - use github roadmap tool
+- what are the best sprint following tools ?

 #### Evaluate Dev and Cloud Costs and TCO
 - Hugging Face example : https://huggingface.co/blog/dhuynh95/ai-tco-calculator